OAGS Agriculture Centre of Excellence

-The unique ACE project at OAGS is a Transition to Year 12 program embedding National Curriculum outcomes utilising the ACE facility to implement cross curricular learning and skill development.
+The unique ACE project at OAGS is a Prep to Year 12 program embedding National Curriculum outcomes utilising the ACE facility to implement cross curricular learning and skill development.

 Working with the talented teachers of OAGS, Mrs Eyb will support them to custom fit learning activities using the ACE centre resources.
 While plant, insect and livestock production will form a large part of the teaching at ACE, students will link the learning outcomes to sustainable food and fibre production, responsible care of the ecosystem in which we live and stewardship of resources.